front-end-intermediate/session-11/readme.md

 ## Testing

-Use this as the test script:
+Use this as the test script in Quokka:

 ```js
 function addPirateAction(pirate){